frappe/erpnext/erpnext/docs/user/manual/en/accounts/budgeting.md

-These can be defined from the Company record.
+These can be defined from the organization record.

 ![]({{docs_base_url}}/assets/old_images/erpnext/budgeting-4-1.png)